GuruMaps/iOSManual/02-features.md

 <img src="/assets/track_gradient.png" width="375" height="667" />

 **Note:** you can change gradient to show speed or altitude during the route by tapping button in the upper right corner.
+The point on the track is related to the speed and altitude values.

 Read also: [Default Setings](03-settings.md#GpsFiltering).